imanmansour86/team-profile-generator/README.md

 ## Tests

 Unit tests are written for each class: Employee, Manager, Engineer and Intern.
-The testing covers the initilization of new instance of the class, as well as testing the methods.
+The testing covers the initilization of new instance of the class, as well as testing the methods of the classes.

 To run the test:
-Navigate to app's directoty in termina and run:
+Navigate to app's directoty in terminal and run:

 ```md
 $ npm run test